magneticio/vamp.io/content/documentation/api/api-reference.md

 ## Escalations

-See [using the Vamp API](/documentation/api/using-the-api) for details on pagination, JSON and YAML content types and effective use of the API
+Read about [using escalations](documentation/using-vamp/escalations/).
+Details on pagination, JSON and YAML content types and effective use of the API can be found in [using the Vamp API](/documentation/api/using-the-api).

 ### List escalations